Moloko language: Moloko language use, language contact, and multilingualism

 A small number of Moloko speakers speak only one language.
 Most will speak three to five other languages.
 Those with several years of education also speak French.
 Men often marry women from neighboring language groups, so families may be multilingual, but the spoken language in the home is often the father's language.
 Friends often switch languages when talking, perhaps when talking in different areas, but also just to bond.
 Transactions in the market may be conducted in the language of trade, but people prefer to bargain in the language of the seller if possible.
 Language viability in Moloko is only at risk in communities where Moloko is not the dominant language, especially in cities such as Maroua or Yaoundé.
 In cities, children grow up in communities where there are many different languages, so they tend to speak Fulfulde.
 In these kinds of places, there is a risk that Moloko will disappear in the next generation.
-Otherwise, where Moloko people congregate, Moloko language use is strong in every age group and in every area of family life.
+Otherwise, where Melokwo people congregate, Moloko language use is strong in every age group and in every area of family life.